 Midgard Film Commission Norway works closely with the regional film fund Filminvest that covers the same region.

-Filminvest AS was established in 2016 as a merger between Filminvest Midt-Norge and Film3, with the aim of providing opportunities for production of feature films, drama-series and games in the Trøndelag, Oppland and Hedmark counties.
+Filminvest AS was established in 2016 as a merger between Filminvest Midt-Norge and Film3, with the aim of providing opportunities for production of feature films, drama-series and games in the Trøndelag and Innlandet counties.
 Right from the start the film fund has participated in developing and producing a number of projects with strong ties to the region.
-Filminvest is a member of Filmreg and Cine-Regio.
+Filminvest is a member of Filmreg and Cine-Reggio.

 Filminvest is a regional film fund that supports and invests in development and production of feature films, television drama and games.
 The projects must be associated with the region.

 Filminvest AS also have an investment fund of approximately € 2,5 million.
 The fund provides top financing, with a maximum investment per project of approximately € 200 000.
 Foreign producers must have a regional co-producer in order to be eligible for investments from Filminvest.
 The fund usually requests to recoup at 1st position, and the project must have a regional spend of minimum 160%.is a regional film fund that supports and invests in development and production of feature films, television drama and games.
 The projects must be associated with the region.

 HOW TO APPLY